Finnish state snubs Weir's proposed tie-up with Metso

 The result would be a "stronger Finnish company" and "the proposed structure through an all-share merger will allow existing shareholders to benefit from the huge synergies," the source said.

-But the head of state investment fund Solidium SLDUM.UL, which owns 11 percent of Metso, rejected a takeover of Metso, saying it had a bright future as an independent company.
+But the head of state investment fund Solidium, which owns 11 percent of Metso, rejected a takeover of Metso, saying it had a bright future as an independent company.

 "I don't think this is the right time to sell Metso to Weir Group, or to sell it to anyone," said Solidium managing director Kari Jarvinen.